 Myanmar, also known as Burma, has suffered from decades of conflict that have displaced millions of people in recent years.
 The most affected group by far is the Rohingya: an ethnic minority in the country who have suffered from armed attacks, targeted violence and human rights violations – forcing hundreds of thousands to flee their homes.

 The United Nations has described the Rohingya as “the most persecuted minority in the world.”
 They have been denied citizenship since 1982, making them the largest stateless population.
 These circumstances also make them extremely vulnerable to exploitation, abuse, and sexual and gender-based violence.

-Today, nearly 1 million Rohingya have found relative safety in Cox’s Bazaar in neighboring Bangladesh, now the world’s largest refugee camp.
+900,000 Rohingya have fled Myanmar and found relative safety in Cox’s Bazaar in neighboring Bangladesh, now the world’s largest refugee camp.

 The camp itself presents many challenges.
 It hosts twice the population of Miami in an area six times smaller.
 Overcrowding leaves refugees vulnerable to hazards such as floods, landslides and disease.
 The U.N.
 World Food Programme is in Cox’s Bazaar helping families survive with resources like food and cash.
 But our work goes beyond survival.
 We’re investing in their long-term food security recovery through projects like female entrepreneurship.

 Refugees Across the Globe Need Your Support